GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/performance-scoring/index.md

 website data, top-performing sites render LCP in about 1,220ms, so that metric value is mapped to a score of 99.

 Going a bit deeper, the Lighthouse scoring curve model uses HTTPArchive data to determine two control points that then set the shape of a [log-normal](https://en.wikipedia.org/wiki/Weber%E2%80%93Fechner_law) curve.
-The 25th percentile of HTTPArchive data becomes a score of 50 (our median control point), and the 5th percentile becomes a score of 95-ish (our PODR - point of diminishing returns control point).
+The 25th percentile of HTTPArchive data becomes a score of 50 (the median control point), and the 5th percentile becomes a score of 95-ish (the PODR - point of diminishing returns control point).